athenahawkins/athena-final/README.md

 ## Final project: USDA cheese data

 ### This is my final project for a class called Reporting with Data.
-I'm currently in the process of analyzing cheese data from the USDA, including prices and storage holdings.
+I'm currently in the process of analyzing cheese data from the USDA, including prices, storage holdings, production and consumption.

 [Cleaning notebook](https://athenahawkins.github.io/athena-final/01-cleaning.html)